World Cup Soccer (pinball)

 World Cup Soccer is a 1994 pinball machine designed by John Popadiuk and Larry DeMar and released by Midway Games.
 It is based on the 1994 FIFA World Cup, with gameplay mechanics largely centered around the sport.
-A digital version of the game is available in Pinball FX and its variants.
+A digital version of the game was available in Pinball FX and its variants.

+Design

+The game uses assets licensed from FIFA, including the FIFA World Cup 94 logo, and the official mascot, Striker.

+The game was designed to appeal to players at every skill level.

+A similarly themed game called World Challenge Soccer was produced by a competing manufacturer, Gottlieb.
+This game was unlicensed and used no FIFA assets.